 Q3: Who do you want to be responsible for administering your affairs after you have died?

 Someone needs to be responsible for putting things in place after you have died.
+To achieve this, you need to appoint an executor and trustee in your Will.
 Once again, people with a spouse and children often nominate their spouse, and if their spouse cannot act, then their children.
 Sometimes people also wish to appoint another family member.
 When making this decision you need to be aware that being someone’s executor or trustee is not a simple thing to do, and brings with it a high degree of responsibility and takes time.
 Another alternative is to appoint one or more professional advisers in this role.